sirredbeard/WinMinix/README.md

     * Login as 'root', no password required
     * Type setup at the shell
     * Follow the prompts and you can usually accept all defaults unless you have made specific customizations
-    * Back at shell, type shutdown -h now, and close window (may have to do so manually)
+    * Back at shell, type shutdown -h now, and close window when indicates it is safe to do so.
 * Run WinMINIX.bat to boot freshly installed MINIX.
+    * Use WinMINIX-X11.bat with settings optimized for X11, but creates an additional window.
 * Consult [post installation documentation](https://wiki.minix3.org/doku.php?id=usersguide:postinstallation) for MINIX, including installing binary packages using [pkgin](https://wiki.minix3.org/doku.php?id=usersguide:installingbinarypackages) or from source using NetBSD's [pkgsrc](https://wiki.minix3.org/doku.php?id=usersguide:installingsourcepackages) repo.

+**Hacking this project:**
+* Optimize QEMU for your particular hardware by tweaking command-line settings in WinMINIX.bat.
+* Fork this project and replace MINIX with another obscure operating system.
+* Add a reliable way to perform SHA1 verification on downloads.

 **Made from:**
 * [MINIX 3.4.0-rc6](http://download.minix3.org/iso/snapshot/), which has parts from FreeBSD and NetBSD.